SLC-JS-Learners/2017-07-resources/README.md

 ## To see the MindMap in Atom
  - We're using https://atom.io/packages/markdown-mindmap for visualization
-  - With Atom already installed, from a terminal run `apm markdown-mindmap`
+  - With Atom already installed, from a terminal run `apm install markdown-mindmap`
   - Open this file within Atom.
-  - With this file in focus `cmd-shift-P` to open the command pallet and run `map` to get the preview
+  - With this file in focus `cmd-shift-P` to open the command pallet and run `mind` to get the preview

 ## General JavaScript
   - [FreeCodeCamp.com](http://www.freecodecamp.com/)